infogulch/xtemplate/README.md

 building on Go's `html/template` library to streamline construction of a hypermedia-exchange-oriented web server.
 Focus on writing templates with configurable data sources provided to the templates as the dot context.
-Avoid defining many objects by accessing data sources directly.
+Avoid defining unnecessary objects by accessing data sources directly.
 Define routes with simple path based routing and specially named template definitions.
 Automatically and efficiently serve static files with SRI and alternate encodings. xtemplate does all this for you, so you can focus on writing your hypermedia application.